 2018 Suzuki GSX-R1000R update

 For 2018 Suzuki have introduced new colours, in the R version last years GP and the matte black and red stays, accompanied by a new pearl white option, and a matte black, with blue accents on.
 The two new colours look fantastic.

 For the RR version, the GP colours remain as does the beautiful gloss black and blue, now there’s also a grey on black and a white version.

 Prices remain the same at £16,099 for the RR version, and £13,599 for the standard R version.
-Also, Suzuki offer a huge catalogue of upgrades and accessories to trick your new bike out with.
-Ranging from case protectors and fairing sliders to lever protectors and carbon yummy bits.
+Also, Suzuki offers a vast catalogue of upgrades and accessories to trick your new bike out with.
+Ranging from case protectors and fairing sliders to lever protectors and yummy carbon bits.